MoritzB90/PyRID/sphinx/Developers/Theory/results.rst

 molecules of each species in the volume and on the surface of each compartment as soon as the system has reached its equilibrium state.
-Indeed, after about :math:`0.5\,ms` the system has reached equilibrium and the number of each species fluctuates around the number 1000 (Fig.
+Indeed, after about :math:`0.5\,ms` the system has reached equilibrium and the number of each species fluctuates around the number 1000 (:numref:`fig:fixed_concentration_val` B).
-`1.3 <#fig:fixed_concentration_val>`__ B).
 As one would expect, species A fills the simulation volume the fastest as the border area is the largest.
 Species B and C which are located in the volume and on the surfaces of the postsynaptic compartment fill the simulation volume at about the same rate.